-- Scientists around the world have developed treatments and vaccines for the new coronavirus disease known as COVID-19.
+- Scientists around the world have developed treatments and vaccines for the coronavirus disease known as COVID-19.

 - Several companies are working on antiviral drugs, some of which are already in use against other illnesses, to treat people who have COVID-19.

-With confirmed COVID-19 cases in the United States surpassing 30 million and continuing to grow, scientists have spent the past year developing vaccines and treatments to slow the pandemic and lessen the disease’s damage.
+With confirmed COVID-19 cases in the United States surpassing 60 million and continuing to grow, scientists have spent the two years developing vaccines and treatments to slow the pandemic and lessen the disease’s damage.